-- Speed-up factor: ratio between the parallel version with a given number of processors and the baseline version. - Is it possible to achieve super linear speed-up? - ▶ Yes, on badly ordered game trees. - ▶ Not in real game trees with a reasonable performance.
+- ▶ The ratio between the amount of the largest work on a PE and the amount of the lightest work on another PE. - ▷ Good load balancing is a key to have a good speed-up factor. - Speed-up factor: ratio between the parallel version with a given number of processors and the baseline version. - Is it possible to achieve super linear speed-up? - Super linear speed-up means you can make the code to run N times faster using less than N times about of hardware. - ▷ Yes, on badly ordered game trees. - ▷ Not in real game trees with a reasonable good algorithm.